lkkolosowski/currency-converter-react/README.md

 ## Description

-This application is a currency calculator that can calculate how much of a particular monetary unit is needed in a given country to obtain its equivalent value.
+This application is a currency converter that can calculate how much of a particular monetary unit is needed in a given country to obtain its equivalent value.
 The data is updated in real-time from the European Central Bank.
 Enjoy 😊

 ## Technologies